howardxu520/MARINE/README.md

 samtools index input.md.bam
 ```

+MARINE was developed and tested using Python 3.8.18 and is not guaranteed to work with earlier versions of Python.
-Use the provided .yml file to create a new conda environment that contains all required dependencies for MARINE:
+Use the provided .yml file to create a new conda environment that contains all required dependencies, including the proper Python version, for MARINE:

 ```
 conda env create  --file=marine_environment.yml